znort987/blockparser/README.md

           to overload to achieve your goal.

         .
 The code makes heavy use of the google dense hash maps.
-You can switch it to use sparse hash maps (see util.h, search for: DENSE, undef it).
+You can switch it to use sparse hash maps (see Makefile, search for: DENSE, undef it).
 Sparse hash maps are slower but save quite a bit of RAM.

     License: